javaplus/KubernetesDojo/labs/kube_config_maps.md

 #   There is no special handling of quotation marks (i.e. they will be part of the ConfigMap value)).
 ```

-Many times this is a better approach, because we get the benefit of more control over the contents of our values in the config map.
+Many times this is a better approach, because we get the benefit of more control over the contents of our values in the ConfigMap.

 Follow these steps to create an env-file: